 Events are designed to communicate their own individual ‘Brand’ or in human-speak; Personality.

 The following learnings are easily applicable to events in general – Whether yours is a Wedding, Birthday Party, Private Event or Publicity Launch this simple analogy when applied thoughtfully will see that your event has a meaning and a purpose.
-Let’s face it, unless your the opening of an envelope kinda gal, without substance what’s the point?

 ONE.
 The invitation